University Hospital of South Manchester NHS Foundation Trust: Description

-Its fields of specialist expertise include cutting edge cardiac services based in the new North West Heart Centre.
+Its fields of specialism include cardiac services based in the new North West Heart Centre.

 The hospital has occupied a leading position in UK interventional cardiology, cardiac imaging, cardiac electrophysiology and cardiothoracic surgery for over four decades.
 One of only six UK heart and lung transplantation centres, it is now developing a rapidly evolving Ventricular Assist Device programme.
 Further nationally recognised departments include respiratory medicine, burns and plastics, as well as cancer and breast care services.
 The hospital is also recognised in the region and nationally for the quality of its teaching, research and development.
 Major research programmes focus on cancer, lung disease, wound management and medical education.

 It runs a specialist service for patients with cystic fibrosis across the North West, a regional Long Term Ventilation Unit and the National Aspergillosis Centre.

 It had approximately 5,500 staff, including those employed by its private finance initiative partner South Manchester Healthcare Limited.
 It was the first hospital in the NHS to go from 0 ratings to 3 stars, after the introduction of a new system rating hospitals.
 UHSM is top in the North West when it comes to patient satisfaction, and 6th best in the country.
 In October 2010 it got the best ratings in Greater Manchester in a survey conducted by the Manchester Evening News.